enjaku4/rabarber/README.md

 bundle install
 ```

-Next, generate a migration to create tables for storing roles in the database.
-Make sure to specify the table name of the model representing users in your application as an argument.
-For instance, if the table name is `users`, run:
+Generate a migration to create tables for storing roles.
+Run the generator with the table name used by the model that represents users in your application.
+For example, if the table is `users`, run:

 ```shell
 rails g rabarber:roles users
 ```

 Rabarber supports UUIDs as primary keys.
-If your application uses UUIDs, add `--uuid` option to the generator:
+If your application uses UUIDs, add `--uuid` option:

 ```shell
 rails g rabarber:roles users --uuid
 ```

-Finally, run the migration to apply the changes to the database:
+Finally, run the migration:

 ```shell
 rails db:migrate